onnela-lab/forest/README.md

 # ginkgo
 This repo contains the `gpsrep` package, which provides tools for some basic GPS data processing tasks, including time zone extraction.

+# pine
+This repo contains the `powrep` package, which provides tools for processing raw Beiwe power state data.